naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

       - RCPs should be deployed to non-production accounts / OUs first to confirm they meet the requirements and are not causing disruptions.
 Only once there’s reasonable assurance around the behavior of RCPs can the scope be extended to production accounts / OUs be extended.
       - Enable CloudTrail logging and query for access denied events.
 Analyze the log entries to determine that all the denied events are intended and by design, and RCPs are not blocking legitimate actions.
       - Never apply RCPs directly to the root OUs before testing in lower / non-production accounts / OUs.
-- Like SCPs, RCPs have the same quotas and limits - policy size of 5120 characters, and 5 RCPs per entity (root, OUs, accounts).
+- Like SCPs, RCPs have the same quotas and limits - policy size of 5120 characters (including whitespaces), and 5 RCPs per entity (root, OUs, accounts).

 ### RCP Reference Materials